 Accommodations in Agerola are mostly budget guest houses, inns, bed & breadkfast, and holiday homes with basic facilities.
 There are no chain hotels.

-10. Vietri sul Mare, the capital of Campania’s ceramics
+10. Vietri sul Mare, gateway to the Amalfi Coast from Salerno, famous for its ceramics

-Technically the easternmost point of the Amalfi Coast, Vietri sul Mare is a small beach resort town immediately west of Salerno.
+Located only 10 minutes drive from the city of Salerno, Vietri sul Mare is a small beach resort town and gate way to Amalfi Coast from the east.
 It offers a quieter, more laid-back alternative to the larger town, whilst still proving easy access to Salerno’s various attractions and conveniences.

 One of the main draws to Vietri sul Mare are the lovely beaches.
 There are three large beaches within the town itself, all fully furnished with sun loungers and lined with cafes and restaurants.
 They get pretty busy though, but there are also plenty of smaller, quieter beaches within a short walk too.

 Vietri sul Mare is the ceramics capital of Campania.
 Vietri sul Mare’s place at the center of the region’s ceramics industry is celebrated throughout the town.
 You will find numerous tiled murals decorating the streets in between little boutiques selling various majolica wares and trinkets.